AI Business TransformationBusiness Ops

 This is a new kind of professional, and they are genuinely hard to find.
 They tend to come from one of two paths.
 The first is business operators who have developed real AI fluency, not people who took a weekend course, but people who can engage substantively with what AI can and cannot do in an operational context.
 The second is technologists who have spent significant time in business-facing roles and understand how organizations actually make decisions, manage operations, and serve customers.
 Neither path is common, which means this talent pool requires active development through internal rotation programs, targeted external recruitment, and deliberate career path design, not just posting job listings and hoping.

 AI Workflow Designers: specialists in designing human-AI collaboration patterns.
 This is an emerging discipline with no established career path yet, but it is the skill set that makes Level 3 workflow redesign technically sound.
-These people understand interaction design, process engineering, and AI capabilities well enough to design workflows where humans and AI agents collaborate effectively.
+These people understand interaction design, process engineering, and AI agent capabilities well enough to lead the technical design of workflows where humans and AI work together effectively.
+They call in AI-Business Translators for domain expertise, for help troubleshooting bottlenecks, for ensuring cross-domain coordination is applied at the workflow design level, and as extra design capacity when the workflow design workload falls behind schedule.

 The charter.
 The department’s charter should define it as connective tissue across all five levels, not as a technology silo.
 The department does not own AI.
 It enables the business to own its own transformation with AI fluency and design support.
 The charter should explicitly include Level 1 strategic partnership, Level 2 feasibility assessment, Level 3 education and workflow design advisory, Level 4 tool selection guidance and iteration support, and Level 5 continuous transformation architecture.